What is "Presentation Mode" in GoodNotes 5?

 Using the Laser Pointer

 The Laser Pointer is always available in the toolbar.
-Depending on the size of your device, you may need to swipe all the way to the right on the toolbar to see it.
+If you don't see it, swipe left on the toolbar

 The Laser Pointer has two different styles that you can set in the contextual area: Dot & Trail.

-A red dot will follow along your finger- or stylus tip.
+A red dot will follow along your touch on the screen.

-Drawing on the screen will add a temporary laser "trail".
-This trail will disappear after one second, allowing you to highlight larger areas, or add temporary annotations to the page to guide your audience's attention.
+Drawing on the screen will add a temporary laser "trail," which will disappear after one second, allowing you to highlight larger areas, or add temporary annotations to the page to guide your audience's attention.

 Tips & Best Practices